Cumann na mBan: Civil War and after

-After the Treaty

-Cumann na mBan continued to exist after the Treaty, forming (alongside Sinn Féin, the Irish Republican Army, Fianna Éireann and other groups) part of the Irish republican milieu.
 The government of the Irish Free State banned the organisation in January 1923 and opened up Kilmainham Jail as a detention prison for suspect women.

 In February 1923, 23 women members of Cumann na mBan went on hunger strike for 34 days over the arrest and imprisonment without trial of Irish republican prisoners (see 1923 Irish Hunger Strikes).
 That strike resulted in the release of the women hunger-strikers.
 In March 1923, 97 women went on hunger strike in Kilmainham Gaol after all of their privileges had been denied without explanation (that hunger strike ended later in the month with the restoration of privileges).

-Its membership strength was adversely affected by the many splits in Irish republicanism, with sections of the membership resigning to join Fianna Fáil, Clann na Poblachta and other parties.
-Máire Comerford, a lifelong member from 1914, reflected in later years that it became a 'greatly weakened organisation' that 'gathered speed downhill' from the founding of Fianna Fáil in 1926.

-What strength the organisation had left after 1926 was sapped again when post-1926 president Eithne Coyle repeatedly tried to resign in the late 1930s during World War II in protest against the Sabotage Campaign being waged by the IRA.
-Coyle objected to the IRA bombing British industrial targets in Northern Ireland and England due to risks posed to civilians.
-Her resignation was rejected by Cumann na mBan several times before they eventually conceded in 1941.
+When Éamon de Valera left Sinn Féin to form Fianna Fáil, Markievicz joined the new party, presiding at its launch in April 1926.
+She was obliged to leave Cumann na mBan, which continued to be associated with the IRA.
+Much of the membership followed her; Máire Comerford, who was brought onto the executive that month, reflected in later years that it "was now a greatly weakened organisation, and one that now, as a result of sheer inertia, gathered speed downhill".
+Eithne Coyle was elected president, and retained the post for 15 years.
+In 1939, 13 years into her presidency, the IRA launched a bombing campaign in Britain.
+Coyle—who disapproved of the "bombing of women and children in England"—tendered her resignation, which was turned down several times before being accepted in 1941.
+From then the presidency was vacant until 1947, when Margaret Langsdorf took the post.